rdhar/gitops-2024/.github/README.md

 ## To do list

 - [ ] Grafana Port Check
-- [ ] Test plan parity and drift detection
-- [ ] Pull request labels for : approval-required, approved, environment
+- [ ] Pull request labels environment
 - [ ] Job matrix / branched for multiple environments
+- [ ] Update plan comment with approval text as opposed to new comment
+- [ ] Replace manual terraform commands with tf-via-pr for fmt and validate now this is supported